ErikGraciosa/ct-lab02/README.md

-Writing some functions and tests and establishing git repo from command line.
+Writing some functions and tests and establishing git repo from command lie.